 Brothers to the End

 Even if he had changed his mind, he could make camp, spend the night, go back and find it in the morning.
 Boy Scout training had taught him to “Be Prepared,” but he wasn’t going to change his mind.
-The best thing to do now was to keep moving forward as fast as he could and get to the wall before he ran out of daylight completely.

 The worst part was that his parents just told them they were getting a divorce.
 His baby sister didn’t know what that was or what it meant, but he knew, and Charlie knew.
 It wasn’t good.